backend-development/backend-development-textbook/source/ruby_commandline.md

 After finishing this guide you will

 * have an overview of rubys type system
-* be able to use list processing funktions in ruby
+* be able to use list processing functions in ruby
 * be able to use blocks and `yield` in ruby.

 -----------------------------------------------------------------------